richard-scryber/PaperworkDayDocs/docs/gen_config.md

 </dl>

 {: .note }
-> If both properties cotent and source are set, and the type is Auto, then the content will be used as a preference.
+> If both properties content and source are set, and the type is Auto (or not specified), then the content will be used as a preference.

 ---

 ## The name identifier

-By providing names, then more than one frame instance is supported by Paperwork on the current page.
-Each named frame must still be initialized, and can then be referred to individually for other actions.
+By providing names, then the frame that was initialized with that name will be invoked..

 If a name is not provided then it will be given a default name.
 And any secondary initialization will fail if a name is not provided.